dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Why would I want to submit workflow metrics?
 --------------------------------------------
 As a platform owner, workflow metrics indicate to others that your platform is compatible with many workflows on Dockstore.
-Workflow metrics provide valuable information to users to help them determine if they can use the workflow on your platform.
+Workflow metrics provide valuable information to users because it helps indicate that the workflow is high quality and is very likely to work for others.

 How do I submit workflow metrics?
 ---------------------------------